LisaGotzian/HeartSteps/README.md

 * **identifier**: *user.index*, *ema.index* and *decision.index*

 ### [Steps](https://github.com/LisaGotzian/HeartSteps/wiki/4.-steps.csv)
 Using the jawbone tracker as well as the Google fit, a participant's steps were recorded throughout the intervention.
-The minute-by-minute steps are recorded in [`jbsteps.csv` and `gfsteps.csv`](https://github.com/LisaGotzian/HeartSteps/wiki/4.-steps.csv), a 197524x8 dataframe for steps from the google fitbit tracker and a 237865x11 dataframe for steps from the  jawbone tracker dataframe for each user for each minute.
+The minute-by-minute steps are recorded in [`jbsteps.csv` and `gfsteps.csv`](https://github.com/LisaGotzian/HeartSteps/wiki/4.-steps.csv), a 197,524x8 dataframe for steps from the google fitbit tracker and a 237,865x11 dataframe for steps from the  jawbone tracker dataframe for each user for each minute.

 **identifier**: *user.index*, *ema.index*, *decision.index* and *steps.utime*

-## Data Issues

 # Usage
 ## Preliminaries for working with time in R